JanethL/project-1-example/README.md

 }
 ```

-//I added a function draw() to draw game continuosly
+// I added a function draw() to draw game continuosly

 ```javascript
 //create blocks using function draw () that passes our player position and blocks to update  game constantly